cslint/cslint/README.md

 ## Why

-* if you are familer to `eslint` and `stylelint`,  there is no difficult to use `cslint` which will do what `eslint` and `stylelint`.
+* if you are familiar with `eslint` and `stylelint`,  there is no difficulty to use `cslint` which will do what `eslint` and `stylelint` will do.
 * you don't have to pay close attention to the upgrade of `eslint` and `stylelint` and their configs and plugins, cslint will do that for you.
 * you don't have to `npm install` a lot of pkgs everytime one by one, cslint will do that for you since you start use it.
 * it provides some build-in  `eslint-config-*`, `eslint-plugin-*`, `stylelint-config-*`,  which is very convenient for you to config them in `.cslintrc`
     * [eslint-config-google](https://www.npmjs.com/package/eslint-config-google)